-- assume a dimension of terrorism and, by extension, of subversion; - ii. erosion of the social cohesion and breakage of the national social web, through the creation of non-integrative pockets of ethnic/religious groups that may lead to phenomena of "hot" radicalisation, resulting in risks for the Internal Security; - iii. creation of organised crime networks or cells (corruption, smuggling and sale of narcotics and psychotropic substances, human trafficking, smuggling of weapons and nuclear materials, etc.) by exploiting the needs of such ethnic/religious groups and co-operating with transnational organised crime networks; and - iv. placement and exploitation of the financial product of such criminal activities on behalf of international networks of terrorism and/or placement and circulation of this product within a nation's legal financial system. - A.4.
+- (i) penetration of ethnic-cultural ("ethnic"/"religious") conflicts into the context of the national geographical space, that may assume a dimension of terrorism and, by extension, of subversion; - (ii) erosion of the social cohesion and breakage of the national social web, through the creation of non-integrative pockets of ethnic/religious groups that may lead to phenomena of "hot" radicalisation, resulting in risks for the Internal Security; - (iii) creation of organised crime networks or cells (corruption, smuggling and sale of narcotics and psychotropic substances, human trafficking, smuggling of weapons and nuclear materials, etc.) by exploiting the needs of such ethnic/religious groups and co-operating with transnational organised crime networks; and - (iv) placement and exploitation of the financial product of such criminal activities on behalf of international networks of terrorism and/or placement and circulation of this product within a nation's legal financial system.

+A.4.
 Finally, the branch of Defence and Intelligence Diplomacy.
 Defence Diplomacy functions on the basis of collecting defence information from the geo-strategic environment of the nation-state actor concerned in order to prevent crises and to project the national power of the actor in question within this environment.

-DEFENCE POLICY
+B. DEFENCE POLICY

-The term Defence Policy of a nation can be considered to include all of the military, political, diplomatic, economic, cultural and psychological measures, the adoption of which can guarantee that (i) the state in question will not be forced in any way whatsoever to cede any of its material or value acquisitions (i.e. of national interests) in its effort to prevent the eventuality of being involved in a war; and (ii) the state in question will be in a position to successfully defend its values, should its war involvement become unavoidable18.
+The term Defence Policy of a nation can be considered to include all of the military, political, diplomatic, economic, cultural and psychological measures, the adoption of which can guarantee that (i) the state in question will not be forced in any way whatsoever to cede any of its material or value acquisitions (i.e. of national interests) in its effort to prevent the eventuality of being involved in a war; and (ii) the state in question will be in a position to successfully defend its values, should its war involvement become unavoidable.

 Power is a fundamental element of the National Security Policy, in its wider sense, and of a state's Defence Policy, in its stricter perception.
-In international literature, power is defined as the capability of a country (more specifically, of a nation-state actor/factor) to make the remaining actors/factors of the international system or sub-system ready or willing to acknowledge its policy options, through the direct or implicit use of specific capabilities of the factor/actor in question, i.e. its
+In international literature, power is defined as the capability of a country (more specifically, of a nation-state actor/factor) to make the remaining actors/factors of the international system or sub-system ready or willing to acknowledge its policy options, through the direct or implicit use of specific capabilities of the factor/actor in question, i.e. its economic, financial, technological, military, institutional, diplomatic, knowledge, geographical, cultural and demographic capabilities.